crazycooky77/ci_projects/README.md

 <img src='assets/images/readme/lighthouse-videos.webp' alt='Lighthouse score results for Videos page'/>
 Performance on this page is definitely undesirable, however several scripts and solutions were attempted with no positive result.
 The poor performance stems from the 1 embedded YouTube video on the page.
 There is a solution by using a facade to lazy-load the video, however that will require some more learning and time to implement.
 Therefore, the page was left as-is for the interim.

+The issue logged causing the dip in Best Practices is also related to the embedded YouTube iframe.

 ##### Events
 <img src='assets/images/readme/lighthouse-events.webp' alt='Lighthouse score results for Events page'/>
 There continues to be a Best Practices error on the page, due to a browser error logged to the console.
 This error comes from the embedded LinkedIn post, and was therefore left unresolved.
 The Performance recommendation to reduce unused JavaScript is also due to the embedded post.